Tony Greenstein

-Tony Greenstein is a British left-wing activist and writer.
+Tony Greenstein (born December 1953) is a British left-wing activist and writer.
 An anti-fascist and former squatter, he was a founder member of the Palestine Solidarity Campaign and stood for parliament as a representative of the Alliance for Green Socialism.
 In 2018, he was expelled from the Labour Party for "harassment" and "abusive language", over allegations of antisemitism.
 Greenstein is opposed to Zionism which he believes is a racist and supremacist ideology.

-Early life
+Early life and education

+Greenstein's father's parents moved from Poland to England before World War II, with his father saying that many of his other relatives who remained in Poland died in The Holocaust in Treblinka extermination camp.
 Greenstein grew up in Liverpool.
 He was raised in an Orthodox Jewish family and his father was Rabbi Solomon Greenstein, who opposed Oswald Mosley's British Union of Fascists at the Battle of Cable Street in 1936.
+He was educated at King David High School, Liverpool.

 He moved to Brighton to study Maths and Chemistry at Brighton Polytechnic and was elected vice-president of the student union.
 In 1974, he became involved in housing activism alongside Steve Bassam and squatted in derelict hotels before negotiating a licence to live at Lansdowne Place.

+He has written that he returned to formal education in later life.
+In 1996 he received a master's degree in Colonial History from Birkbeck, University of London.
+From 2000 to 2002 he took a law degree from the University of Sussex immediately followed by a Legal Practice Course at The College of Law in Guildford.